RecipeBridge

 brief description of the recipes and a number of ingredients needed.
 The search results can be narrowed down by adding other ingredients.

 In July 2011 RecipeBridge has been acquired by the global food advertising network Gourmet Ads with a goal "to build the largest recipe search engine, combining recipe sites, blogs, food brands and supermarkets into one destination".

+Since 10 March 2026, the website shows only a Hello, world WordPress post.